 Unless you are a pregnant woman, it is probably an overreaction to change any plans you have to go to the Games.
 Cyclist Tejay van Garderen removed himself for Olympic consideration to spare his wife and unborn daughter from contracting the virus through him, but most people will not take such extreme precautions.
 One option would be for males to freeze their sperm, like John Speraw, the coach of the US men’s indoor volleyball team and Greg Rutherford, a British long jumper, if they are planning to have a child in the next few years.

 Travelers to Brazil should do what they can to avoid mosquito bites.
 Wear long pants and long sleeves, stay inside air-conditioned rooms guarded by screened doors and windows, and sleep under a mosquito net.
 Treat clothes with permethrin prior to wearing them and apply insect repellant that has been EPA-registered, (these are safe for pregnant and lactating women, but not for infants less than 2 months old).
 Rio organizers are expected to distribute 450,000 condoms to athletes throughout the games, which is three times the amount distributed during the 2012 London games.
-Protection from pregnancy is a better option than abortion: abortion in Brazil is only legal if the pregnancy is the result of rape or puts the life of the woman in danger.

 Remember, the Zika virus is just one threat while traveling.
 It is estimated that only one person of 500,000 attendees will obtain a Zika infection.
 Meanwhile, Rio is known to have polluted water, random violence, and a collapsing economy that all pose threats to travelers.
 Furthermore, many people are already travelling in and out of Zika-infested areas, and we have not yet seen an alarming worldwide spread of any rare mosquito-borne illnesses (Dengue, Chikungunya, or Zika virus).